-The Fair Wages and Healthy Families Act also established new state law regarding earned paid sick time.
+The Fair Wages and Healthy Families Act established new state law regarding earned paid sick time.
 Earned paid sick time is leave time that is compensated at the same hourly rate (but not less than minimum wage) and with the same benefits, including health care benefits, that an employee would have received for the work hours during which earned paid sick time is used.
 Generally, employees may use earned paid sick time in the following circumstances: (1) medical care or mental or physical illness, injury, or health condition of the employee or any of the employee's family members; (2) a public health emergency affecting the employee or a family member of the employee; and (3) an absence due to domestic violence, sexual violence, abuse, or stalking involving the employee or any of the employee's family members.
-For employers with 15 or more employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but employees are not entitled to accrue or use more than 40 hours of earned paid sick time per year, unless the employer selects a higher limit.
-For employers with fewer than 15 employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue or use more than 24 hours of earned paid sick time per year, unless the employer sets a higher limit.
+For employers with 15 or more employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but employee sets a higher limit.
+For employers with fewer than 15 employees, employees are entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue a minimum of one hour of earned paid sick time for every 30 hours worked, but they are not entitled to accrue or use more than 24 hours of earned paid sick time per year, unless the employer sets a higher limit.

 In accordance with A.R.S.
 Title 23, Chapter 2, Articles 8 & 8.1, and Title 20, Chapter 5, Article 12 of Arizona Administrative Code, any person, or organization alleging an earned paid sick time violation may file a complaint with the Department or may file a civil lawsuit.
 Complaints filed with the Department must be filed within one year from the date of the violation.
 After receiving or initiating a complaint, the Department will review and investigate the complaint and issue a findings and order setting forth its determination based on the information received during the investigation.
 Except in cases where the Department finds that no violation has occurred, any party aggrieved by the Department's findings and order may file a request for hearing within 30 days after the findings and order is served upon the party.
 The ICA Administrative Law Judge Division will set the matter for hearing and, if the parties do not resolve the matter, hold a hearing, and issue a written decision.
 Any party may request review of the ALJ's decision after the decision is mailed or served upon the party affected unless the party appeals the ALJ's decision or decision upon review to the Superior Court.
-In cases where the Department finds that no violation of the Act has occurred, a complainant is permitted to file a civil action in Superior Court.
+In cases where the Department finds that no violation of the Act has occurred, the complainant is permitted to file a civil action in Superior Court.